timeplus-io/docs/docs/proton-schema-registry.md

 Please note:

 1. `kafka_schema_registry_credentials` is optional.
-Skip this if the schema registry server doesn't require authencation.
+Skip this if the schema registry server doesn't require authentication.
 2. Make sure to add `http://` or `https://` in the `kafka_schema_registry_url`.
 Self-signed HTTPS certification is not supported yet.
 3. Make sure you define the columns matching the fields in the Avro schema.
 4. `data_format` can be `Avro`, or `ProtobufSingle`.